5 Home Remedies For When Your Dog Has A Cold

 Dog Home Cold Remedy #1: Feed Your Dog Chicken Soup

 While it may sound strange, lukewarm (not hot) chicken soup can sometimes be as beneficial to dog's to fight off a cold as it can be for humans.
 Chicken soup with chicken breast, brown rice, and low sodium chicken stock will give him the energy and nutrition he needs to help fight off the cold.
+Science support the fact that chicken soup is actually helpful in fighting off a cold.
 Chicken soup will work to keep your dog hydrated, and his immune system up.
 It can also be easier for him to eat when he's lacking energy.

 Dog Home Cold Remedy #2: Steam Up Your Home

 Steam will make it easier for your dog to breathe when he has a virus by keeping his bronchial passages open and moist.
 You can do this by running hot water in the bathroom with the door closed (without letting your dog into the water), and letting him breathe the hot water in for 10 minutes or so.
 You can also take advantage of a good vaporizer like Vicks Warm Mist Humidifier.
-If you like, you can add some essential oils to the steam to help your dog breathe more easily.
+If you like, you can add some essential oils like Eucalyptus Oil or Peppermint Oil to the steam to help your dog breathe more easily.

 Dog Home Cold Remedy #3: Give Plenty Of Fluids